 There will come a day when you are running up hill.
 Against the wind.
-Your iPod will run out of juice.
+Your phone will run out of juice and you'll have no tunes to pump you up.
 A car will drive by and drench you from head to toe with dirty water from a giant puddle.
 You’ll get a big ole’ stitch in your side.
 It will appear the world is working against you.
 There will be nothing on the outside that you can pull from to power you through this.
 The only thing you have is you.
 You’ll have to stoke your inner fire from gut to heart until you feel your intensity build from within.

 There will always be moments where external motivation dries up.
 Know that everything you need to cross the finish line is already inside of you.

 10. Know when you have something to prove.

 Sometimes in life you’re chasing the burn, other times you’re aiming for ease.
 On Monday you may be sprinting for first place and on Tuesday praying just to finish.
 Do you run through that painful stitch in your side or stop and lean into it until it eases?
 Do you push yourself to go faster, longer, harder – or do you just satisfy yourself with moving the way your body wants to move?
 Do you keep fighting the fight, or just curl up with your tears and some hot tea?

 Sometimes you have something to prove, sometimes you don’t.
 It is helpful, before you begin, to know which space you’re in.